palexand/hnrs190/index.md

 #### Cheating

 Academic misconduct of any kind will automatically result in a 0 score on the homework, lab, project, or exam in question and your actions will be reported to the department chair.
 Your homework, exams and projects must be individually prepared unless otherwise noted.
 Posting your assignments to internet discussion lists is considered academic misconduct.
 Sharing your solutions with others is considered academic misconduct.
 Turning in solutions from previous semesters is considered academic misconduct.
 Paying people to prepare solutions is academic misconduct.
 Automated mechanisms are available for checking the originality of source code.
+I start each semester trusting my students and hope to end each semester trusting my students.
+If you violate that trust, I am merciless.
 Please spend your time trying to solve assigned problems rather than trying to get around the system.
 Don't risk it!

 #### Excuses